Largetooth sawfish: Description

-The largetooth sawfish possibly reaches up to 7.5 m in total length, but the largest confirmed was a West African individual that was 7 m long.
-An individual caught in 1951 at Galveston, Texas, which was documented on film but not measured, has been estimated to be of similar size.
-Today most individuals are far smaller and a typical length is 2-2.5 m.
+The largetooth sawfish may mature to 7.5 m in total length, though the largest confirmed specimen was a 7 m-long West African individual.
+A sawfish caught in 1951 near Galveston, Texas, was documented on film but not measured; this fish has been estimated to be of similar size.
+Today, most individuals are far smaller and a typical length is 2-2.5 m.
 Large individuals may weigh as much as 500-600 kg, or possibly even more.

 The largetooth sawfish is easily recognized by the forward position of the dorsal fin with its leading edge placed clearly in front of the leading edge of the pelvic fins (when the sawfish is seen from above or the side), the relatively long pectoral fins with angular tips, and the presence of a small lower tail lobe.
 In all other sawfish species the leading edge of their dorsal fin is placed at, or behind, the leading edge of the pelvic fins, and all other Pristis sawfish species have shorter pectoral fins with less pointed tips and lack a distinct lower tail lobe (very small or none).
 The rostrum ("saw") of the largetooth sawfish has a width that is 15–25% of its length, which is relatively wide compared to the other sawfish species, and there are 14–24 equally separated teeth on each side of it.
 (Note: Sawfish occasionally lose teeth during their life and these are not replaced.
 Correct tooth count refers to actual teeth and alveoli ("tooth sockets") from lost teeth.)
 On average, females have shorter rostrums with fewer teeth than males.
 The rostral teeth are large and grooved from base to tip.
 The proportional rostrum length also varies with age, with average being around 27% of the total length of the fish, but can be as high as 30% in juveniles and as low as 20–22% in adults.

 Its upperparts are generally grey to yellowish-brown, often with a clear yellow tinge to the fins.
 Individuals in freshwater may have a reddish colour caused by blood suffusion below the skin.
 The underside is greyish or white.